leventarican/leventarican.github.io/content/android-ui.md

 The Navigation component is a collection of libraries, plug-in and tooling.
 It handles the back stack, fragment transactions, argument passing (safe args), deep linking, navigation-based animations.

 All the navigation information is centralized and visualised in the __Navigation graph__.
 Aside nav graph you should understand the role of __NavHost__ and __NavController__.
-The host component acts as the name suggests as a host of the current (or destination screen).
+The host component acts as the name suggests as a host of the current (destination screen).
 The controller component on the other side _orchestrates_ the swapping of the screen within the host component (NavHost).

 To be more concrete.
 An activity has the ability to display.
 Thas why it's obvious to define a _NavHost_ in an activity.